Understanding Male Depression

 - Mild to moderate depression goes hand-in-hand with low testosterone.

-- Imbalances in other hormones, like estrogen and thyroid, can aggravate depression in men.
+- Imbalances in other male hormones, like estrogen and thyroid, can aggravate depression in men.

 - Depression means losing your zest for living.
 That seize-the-day feeling you had when the alarm went off changes to, “Oh hell, it’s morning again.”

 - Doctors often misdiagnose depression in men and prescribe antidepressants rather than balancing hormones.

 - Depression associated with hormone imbalance typically lifts 1 to 2 weeks after hormones are restored to healthy levels.